chunwangpro/Local_Search/README.md

-# N-Queens Problem: Local Search Approximation Algorithms
+# N-Queens Problem: Local Search Algorithms

 This project implements several search algorithms to solve the N-Queens problem, including Hill Climbing, Simulated Annealing, and Genetic Algorithm.
 Each algorithm aims to efficiently place N queens on an N×N chessboard such that no two queens attack each other.